SudoFishLabs/leveluphn/content/english/pages/support.md

 ---

 ### Feature Request
-The app includes a **"Suggest New Feature"** option, allowing users to submit their feature requests directly within the app.
+Please use the "Suggest New Feature" functionality within the app to submit feature requests.

 ---